Whitney Westerfield

-Whitney H. Westerfield (born November 29, 1980) is an American politician and a Republican member of the Kentucky Senate representing District 3 since January 8, 2013.
+Whitney Henderson Westerfield (born November 29, 1980) is an American attorney, politician and a Republican member of the Kentucky Senate who represented district 3 from 2013 to 2025.
 In 2015, Westerfield was the unsuccessful Republican nominee for Attorney General of Kentucky, losing to Democrat Andy Beshear by a margin of 0.2 percent.

 Education

 Westerfield earned his BS in communication from the University of Kentucky in 2003, and his JD from Southern Illinois University Carbondale in 2006.

 Early career

-In 2012, Westerfield challenged District 3 incumbent Democratic Senator Joey Pendleton, Westerfield was unopposed for the May 22, 2012 Republican primary and won the November 6, 2012 general election with 18,457 votes (50.4%) against Pendleton.
+In 2012, Westerfield challenged District 3 incumbent Democratic Senator Joey Pendleton, Westerfield was unopposed for the May 22, 2012, Republican primary and won the November 6, 2012, general election with 18,457 votes (50.4%) against Pendleton.
 The American Conservative Union gave him a 90% evaluation in 2017.

 In 2015, Westerfield ran for Attorney General of Kentucky.
 He lost to Democrat Andy Beshear by a very narrow margin.

 Beshear defeated Westerfield by a margin of 0.2 percent, getting 50.1% of the vote to Westerfield's 49.9%.
 The margin was approximately 2,000 votes.

 In 2019, Westerfield ran for Kentucky Supreme Court District 1.
 He lost the general election to fellow Republican Christopher Shea Nickell.

 In 2020, Westerfield ran unopposed in the primary, and drew a Libertarian Party opponent in the General, but was re-elected with nearly 80% of the vote (29,640 to 8,157).